moabk/swapdex-core/README.md

 This command will:

- * Start gwan in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the wanchain network, which is very CPU intensive.
+ * Start sdx in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the wanchain network, which is very CPU intensive.
    This too is optional and if you leave it out you can always attach to an already running gwan instance